-Last week, I flew on Air Canada rouge for the first time.
+Last week (in 2014), I flew on Air Canada rouge for the first time.
 They began operating on July 1, 2013 with a start-up fleet of two Airbus A319 aircraft and two Boeing 767-300ER aircraft.
 By the end of this month, they’ll operate a total of 27 aircraft including 19 Airbus A319s and 8 Boeing 767-300ERs.

 I recently flew them roundtrip from Los Angeles to Calgary in both classes.
 Here are 10 things you need to know about flying Air Canada rouge: